bhardwajnikhil823/fde-data-qa-darwinbox/README.md

-# AI-Powered Data Q&A — FDE Take-Home
+# AI-Powered Data Q&A — FDE

 Upload multiple CSV/Excel files and ask analytical questions about them in plain English.
 The app translates your question into a validated, read-only